Making a claim for a FIFO accident

 What to do next

-Whether you’re ready to start your FIFOclaim, or just looking for advice about your situation you can call us free on 1800 106 107.
+Whether you’re ready to start your FIFOclaim, or just looking for advice about your situation you can call our WorkSafety experts free on 1800 106 107.

-We can let you know in minutes if you’re eligible for compensation and whether or not you qualify for our No Win, No Worries Guarantee.
+We can let you know in minutes if you’re eligible for compensation and whether or not you qualify for our guarantee.